earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/time-series-dates-r/2017-01-25-R06-intro-to-ggplot-R.md

 title: "Customize ggplot plots in R - earth analytics - data science for scientists"
 excerpt: 'This lesson covers how to customize ggplot plot colors and label axes in R. It uses the ggplot2 package.'
 authors: ['Leah Wasser', 'Data Carpentry']
-modified: '2017-04-21'
+modified: '2017-06-01'
 category: [course-materials]
-class-lesson: ['hw-ggplot2-r']
+class-lesson: ['time-series-r']
 nav-title: 'GGPLOT R'
 permalink: /course-materials/earth-analytics/week-2/hw-ggplot2-r/
-module-description: 'This module covers handling with data fields in R so you can efficiently plot time series data using ggplot().
+module-description: 'This module covers handling date fields in R so you can efficiently plot time series data using ggplot().
 We will use the as.DATE() function to convert dates stored in a data.frame to a date class.
 We will then plot the time series data using ggplot() and learn how to customize colors and axis labels. '
 module-nav-title: 'Time Series Data in R'
 module-title: 'Work with Sensor Network Derived Time Series Data in R'
-module-type: 'homework'
+module-type: 'class'
 course: "earth-analytics"
 week: 2
 sidebar: